-The world’s most destructive migratory pest, locusts can travel up to 90 miles a day, form 80 million-strong swarms and eat the same amount of food per day as 35,000 people.
-Larger swarms, like one seen in Kenya in late January 2020, can consume as much as 1.8 million metric tons of green vegetation every day, enough food to feed 81 million people.
+Desert locusts are the world’s most destructive migratory pest.
+A single swarm can travel up to 90 miles a day, have 80 million locusts and eat the same amount of food per day as 35,000 people.

 A new generation of locusts emerges every 8 weeks.
 Each generation, on average, sees a 20-fold increase in the population.
 The growing swarms spread to new areas, disrupting the food supply, upending livelihoods and requiring substantial resources to address.

 The economic, human, and environmental impacts of the current locust plague are substantial and could last generations.
 World Bank estimates—based on projections issued by FAO in March 2020--show that in East Africa and Yemen alone, damages and losses could amount to as much as US$8.5 billion in 2020.
 When affected households and families struggle to meet basic needs such as food and shelter, nutrition, health care, and education may be neglected, hindering long-term health and development, especially of children.
 The World Food Program estimates that long-term response and recovery costs could top US$1billion if swarm growth is not controlled.
 Studies of past locust plagues found a notable decrease in school enrollment in affected areas as well as evidence of stunting in infants and children

 Decimated crops and pasture mean that food security and livelihoods for millions of people—especially in countries marked by fragility, conflict and violence—are at stake.
 The Greater Horn of Africa already has a large vulnerable population.
 As the locust upsurge began to set in, over 23 million severely food insecure people and over 12 million forcibly displaced were already in the area.
 Yemen, given its prolonged conflict, had an additional 24 million people in need of assistance at the start of the locust outbreak.